-Phase 1 first term: Co-op Prep requires students to attend mandatory workshops/activities which will prepare them to apply for co-op Work Term positions.
-Students participating in Co-op Prep should have completed a minimum of one semester of postsecondary studies before joining the program.
+Phase 1 First Term: Co-op Prep requires students to attend mandatory workshops/activities which will prepare them to apply for Co-op Work Term positions.
+Students participating in Co-op Prep should have completed a minimum of one semester of post-secondary studies before joining the program.

 Note: International students will be required to apply for an IRCC Work Permit for Co-op.
-Instructions are given to students for this process along with attending optional workshops to assist with the application process.
-These workshops are held at the beginning of each term, please check the Events and Workshops Calendar in CareerHUB for dates and times.
+Instructions are given to students for this process, along with attending optional workshops to assist with the application process.

+These workshops are held at the beginning of each term.
+Please check the Events and Workshops Calendar in CareerHUB for dates and times.

-Phase 2 second term: Co-op Seeking allows students to view the Coop Job Board in order to view job descriptions, apply to their program specific jobs with the goal of receiving an interview and ultimately a job offer.
+Phase 2 Second Term: Co-op Seeking allows students to view the Co-op job board in order to view job descriptions, apply to program specific jobs with the goal of receiving an interview and ultimately a job offer.

-Phase 3 third term: Work Term is the semester a hired student will spend working full time hours for an organization that will impart practical, hands-on training and mentoring specific to their program of study.
+Phase 3 Third Term: Co-op Work Term is the semester a hired student will spend working full time hours for an organization that will impart practical, hands-on training and mentoring specific to their program of study.
 They will have a Faculty Advisor from their program to guide them through this work experience.